Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Conclusion

 \section{Conclusion}

 In this paper, we study the problem of recovering low-rank matrices and low-tubal-rank tensors from two sketched matrices (or tensors), which are perturbed by additive noise matrices, which we denote by $Z$, respectively $\tilde{Z}$.
-This single-pass method has been proposed, but not theoretically analyzed, in \cite{fazel2008compressed}.
+This single-pass method{, which is based on an approach by Woolfe et al. \cite{woolfe2008fast},} has been {considered for this problem} in \cite{fazel2008compressed}{, but has not been theoretically analyzed}.
 Our main results show that, without making assumptions on the distribution of the noise matrices $Z$ and $\tilde{Z}$, one can reconstruct the low-rank matrix using the method discussed in \cite{fazel2008compressed} and obtain theoretical guarantees when the sketching matrices are assumed to be Gaussian matrices.
 Furthermore, we show that this analysis is also applicable to low-tubal-rank tensor recovery.
 Numerical experiments corroborate our theoretical findings.

-While in this paper we have used the original sketching method considered in \cite{fazel2008compressed}, recent years have seen the development of sketching methods for low-rank approximation methods, which are, in general, more accurate.
+While in this paper, we have used {the sketching method} considered in \cite{fazel2008compressed}, recent years have seen the development of sketching methods for low-rank approximation methods, which are, in general, more accurate.
 For example, the method in \cite{tropp_sketching2} used an additional third matrix sketch, which is called \textit{core sketch}, to improve the accuracy.
 It would also be interesting to analyze the noise robustness of these more recent methods and to compare the results with the method analyzed in this paper.

 Another possible extension is to analyze the truncated version of the noisy sketching method in \cite{fazel2008compressed,woolfe2008fast} for low-rank approximation, which utilizes a truncated SVD on the sketches $Y$ and $\tilde{Y}$ before performing the recovery of $X_0$~\eqref{eq:doublesketch}.